EliasSchaut/Winvite-Manager/README.md

 Serverside (management part):
 * solid mvc server backend with [nestJS](https://nestjs.com/) paired with [nodeJS](https://nodejs.org/) and [express](https://expressjs.com/)
 * straight forward winvite creation with instant view opportunity powered by [vite](https://vitejs.dev/)
-* view and edit the all registered guests with all details of your winvite
+* view and edit all registered guests with all details of your winvite
 * account autorisation to privacy the sesible data of your winvites

 ### Demo